bootstrapworld/curriculum/lessons/Early-Math/identity-property/langs/en-us/slides.md

 {layout="Investigate"}
 # The Identity Property and Variables

-Complete @printable-exercise{true-or-false-variables.adoc} using your knowledge of the Identity Property to determine if the equation represented by the Circles of Evaluation is true or false.
+Complete @printable-exercise{pages/true-or-false-variables.adoc} using your knowledge of the Identity Property to determine if the equation represented by the Circles of Evaluation is true or false.

 @image{images/true-or-false-variables.png}